City of Cape Town elections: By-elections from November 2021

 In ward 56, the DA councillor resigned in November 2022.
 The DA failed to nominate a candidate in time for the February by-election, which was contested by parties including Good, Al Jama-ah, Economic Freedom Fighters, and the Patriotic Alliance (PA).
 The PA won the ward with 41% of the vote.

+November 2026 election

+The South African 2026 local elections will be held on 4 November 2026.

+The final voting district demarcations were handed over by the Municipal Demarcation Board to the Electoral Commission in December 2025, and it was confirmed that the Western Cape had gained 10 wards.
+The new total for Cape Town has however not yet been publicly announced.